josh-stillman/devops-for-typescript-devs/README.md

   - Add an inbound rule: Custom TCP on port 1337 from anywhere.
 We'll update this shortly to restrict access to only our load balancer.
 - Keep the Public IP turned on.
 We'll limit access later using a second Security Group for our load balancer.
   - Turning off the Public IP would be more secure, but would add a lot of complexity and cost.
 We could use [Private VPC endpoints](https://docs.aws.amazon.com/whitepapers/latest/aws-privatelink/what-are-vpc-endpoints.html) to route traffic between our ECS Service and other AWS services without using the public Internet, but they would take more work to setup and they're not free.
-  - Here, we'll settle for restricting all public access with Security Group, even though a public IP is assigned.
+  - Here, we'll settle for restricting all direct public access to our ECS Service with Security Groups, even though a public IP is assigned.

 ![ecs service networking](assets/ecs-service-networking.png)